Portsea Island: North End

 North End is a mainly residential area to the centre-north of the island.
 Its name reflects its origin as a northern expansion of the (then) village of Kingston, forming the "northern end" of Kingston.
+North End is built on land which was formerly Stubbington Farm, part of which retains the street name of Stubbington Avenue.

 Old Portsmouth

-Old Portsmouth lies on the south west corner of Portsea Island and forms the eastern side of the narrow entrance to Portsmouth Harbour at the ports mouth.
+Old Portsmouth lies on the south west corner of Portsea Island and forms the eastern side of the narrow entrance to Portsmouth Harbour at the port's mouth.
 Old Portsmouth contains most of the traditional High Street and heritage of the original old town of Portsmouth, including Portsmouth Point (also known as "Spice Island") and the Camber Dock.
-Landport Gate, the 1760 main entrance gateway to the old walled town of Portsmouth still stands in its original location, on what is now St George's Road in Old Portsmouth.
+Landport Gate, the 1760 main entrance gateway to the old walled town of Portsmouth, still stands in its original location, on what is now St George's Road in Old Portsmouth.
 The main London to Portsmouth A3 road ran northwards from Landport Gate, which created the settlement of Landport just to the north of Old Portsmouth.
 A mile north from Landport Gate also gave rise to the Mile End settlement and the Mile End Road name.